binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     #Start the Docker daemon with:
     dockerd --selinux-enabled

+Docker daemon options can also be set within the daemon [configuration file](https://docs.docker.com/engine/reference/commandline/dockerd/#daemon-configuration-file)
+`/etc/docker/daemon.json`
-Docker daemon options can also be set within the daemon [configuration file](https://docs.docker.com/engine/reference/commandline/dockerd/#daemon-configuration-file) `/etc/docker/daemon.json` by default or by specifying an alternative location with the `--config-file` flag.
+by default or by specifying an alternative location with the `--config-file` flag.

 label confinement for the container can be configured using [`--security-opt`](https://github.com/GDSSecurity/Docker-Secure-Deployment-Guidelines) to load SELinux or AppArmor policies as shown in the Docker `run` example below:

 [SELinux Labels for Docker](https://www.projectatomic.io/docs/docker-and-selinux/) consist of four parts:

-{title="syntax" linenos=off, lang=bash}
+{title="syntax", linenos=off, lang=bash}
     # Set the label user for the container.
     --security-opt="label:user:USER"
     # Set the label role for the container.